Quickstart

 That's it.
 You're routing.

 Every call now goes through Kalibr.
-When a provider degrades, Kalibr reroutes to the one that's working, before your users notice.
+When a model degrades, Kalibr reroutes to one that's working, before your users notice.

 Manual outcome reporting

-If your success criteria is too complex for a lambda (needs API calls, multi-step checks, human review), skip success_when and call report() yourself:
+If your success criteria is too complex for a lambda (needs API calls, multi-step validation, human review), skip success_when and call report() yourself:

 Python: